fatihserhatturan/fatihserhatturan/README.md

 ### 💫 About Me
 - 🎓 Computer Engineering student at Kocaeli University (2021-2025)
 - 💼 Software Developer at Dogus Teknoloji
-- 🔭 Experienced in microservices architecture and containerization
 - 🌱 Currently working with AI/ML and OpenAI models for smart document automation

 ### 📬 Connect With Me